 Beware of blocklists

 Landing on either of the common blocklists can have dire consequences for your emails.
-You can look up if you’re present on any right from spam score in Mailtrap.
+You can see if you’re present on any right in the Spam Analysis section of the Sandbox.

 To avoid landing there, make sure you’ve got the permission of your recipients to send them emails.
 Don’t buy lists or scrape the web for new contacts.
 Build your list organically and you’ll never have to worry about the blocklists.